HFScripts/Voice-Control-Computer/README.md

 # Voice Recognition Computer
 A simple voice-controlled computer program that allows you to control your computer using your voice.
 You can open applications, switch between windows, browse the web, and more, all with voice commands.

+## Basics
+So for this project, you must use Anaconda/Conda for windows.
+The reason for this is library access and ease of use.
+There are a number of long winded reasons as to why it wont work with other setups, so just trust me - Use conda.

 ## Getting started
 1. Install the required Python packages: `pip install speechrecognition pyautogui pytesseract pillow screeninfo textdistance pyttsx3 fuzzywuzzy python-Levenshtein pywin32`
 2. If you're using Windows, also run `conda install pywin32`